matteogiorgi/.minidot/README.md

 # A super-portable Gnu/Linux setup

-This repo contains a micro (and very portable) configuration of my *dotfiles* derived from [.udot](https://github.com/matteogiorgi/.udot).
-They are meant to be used alongside a vanilla install of [Debian](https://www.debian.org/download).
+This repo contains a mini (and very portable) configuration of my *dotfiles*.
+They are meant to be used alongside a vanilla install of [Debian](https://www.debian.org/download) or [Ubuntu](https://ubuntu.com/#download) and they are organized using [GNU Stow](https://www.gnu.org/software/stow/).
 The scripts are in good order and well readable but there wont be no more than the bare essentials.

 ![](vimmer)